sophiajt/june/docs/philosophy.md

 The end goal is that related allocations maintain cache locality as much as possible.
 This gives the added benefit that programmers need not restrict themselves to vectors of structs to maximise efficiency via cache locality.
 Instead, they can build data structures in a way that feels more natural and readable, while still benefitting from the underlying locality of the allocations used to build those data structures.

-## Goal: Systems and application programming
+## Systems and application programming

 June is a systems language, meaning it is intended to be able to be used to create low-level applications that can work directly on the metal.
 Use of the allocator will be tune-able for these systems, and is already a natural fit for systems that do not have access to OS-level memory management.

 June is also geared towards application programming.
 Its direct OO approach coupled with its ease-of-use encourages application development using tradition OOP UI approaches as well as more innovative data-oriented styles.
 In essence, June allows the developer to pick the implementation that works best for the problem, and then encourages strong encapsulation for code reuse.

+# Non-goals

-## Non-goal: Fine-grained memory reclamation
+## Fine-grained memory reclamation

 One characteristic of June that you'll notice is that it prefers holding on to memory longer than other languages.
 You can think of this as a kind of memory "bloat" compared to more fine-grained allocation system.
 In one sense, the style is something more akin to garbage collection, though June does not use a garbage collector.